An ecstatic 2010 was replaced by a mostly painful 2011 for the San Francisco Giants.

 Other stories that didn’t make my year-end list:

-<div><a href=”http://www.micropoll.com/a/mpview/1096556-1541762″>Click Here for Poll</a><a href=”http://www.questionpro.com” title=”online survey”>Online Survey</a><BR><a href=”http://www.surveyanalytics.com/conjoint” title=”Conjoint Analysis”>Conjoint Analysis</a><BR> | <a href=”http://www.micropoll.com” title=”Polls”>Polls</a><BR> | <a href=”http://www.surveyswipe.com” title=”mobile surveys”>Mobile Surveys</a><BR><BR> | <a href=”http://www.ideascale.com/feedback-tab.html” title=”Feedback Tab”>Feedback Tab</a><BR><a href=”http://www.micropoll.com/a/MicroPoll?mode=html&id=1541762″>View MicroPoll</A></div>
+Now it’s your turn.
+What do you think was the number one Giants story of the year?<div><a href=”http://www.micropoll.com/a/mpview/1096556-1541762″>Click Here for Poll</a><a href=”http://www.questionpro.com” title=”online survey”>Online Survey</a><BR><a href=”http://www.surveyanalytics.com/conjoint” title=”Conjoint Analysis”>Conjoint Analysis</a><BR> | <a href=”http://www.micropoll.com” title=”Polls”>Polls</a><BR> | <a href=”http://www.surveyswipe.com” title=”mobile surveys”>Mobile Surveys</a><BR><BR> | <a href=”http://www.ideascale.com/feedback-tab.html” title=”Feedback Tab”>Feedback Tab</a><BR><a href=”http://www.micropoll.com/a/MicroPoll?mode=html&id=1541762″>View MicroPoll</A></div>

 I hope you enjoyed reading "The San Francisco Giants’ 10 biggest stories of 2011."
 I'm interested in your opinion on this article.
 Why not leave a comment at 22gigantes.com?